DmitryBaranovskiy/raphael/README.markdown

 ##### Parameters

 1. newAttrs object A parameters object of the animation results.
+(Not all attributes can be animated.)
 2. ms number The duration of the animation, given in milliseconds.
 3. callback function \[optional\]

+##### Attributes that can be animated

+The `newAttrs` parameter accepts an object whose properties are the attributes to animate.
+However, not all attributes listed in the `attr` method reference can be animated.
+The following is a list of those properties that can be animated:

+* cx number
+* cy number
+* fill colour
+* fill-opacity number
+* font-size number
+* height number
+* opacity number
+* path pathString
+* r number
+* rotation number
+* rx number
+* ry number
+* scale CSV
+* stroke colour
+* stroke-opacity number
+* stroke-width number
+* translation CSV
+* width number
+* x number
+* y number

 ##### Usage